 The former exchange rate for the CUC was pegged to the U.S. dollar, 1 CUC = 1 USD.
 For the first few months of 2021, the government continued to accept CUC and allow people to change their CUC to Cuban pesos.
 This is now no longer the case – CUC bills are now worthless.

 Unlike other currencies that can be exchanged anywhere in the world, you can’t get Cuban pesos off the island – you’ll have to wait to get it until you arrive and then exchange money in Cuba.
 This means you should bring cash with you to Cuba and exchange it once you arrive.

+If you’re staying in a casa particular guest house or an Airbnb, your host will let you know where to change money, formally or informally.
 Informal money changing arranged through casa particular or Airbnb hosts is quite safe and secure, as the hosts know that their rental business relies on their guests having a good experience.

-If your banking is through a U.S. bank – or your credit cards are issued in the United States, you’ll need to bring all the money you’ll use during the duration of your trip in cash with you when you arrive.
+If your banking is through a U.S. bank – or your credit cards are issued in the United States, you’ll need to bring ALL the money you’ll use during the duration of your trip in cash with you when you arrive.

 Visitors who have credit cards and bank accounts outside of the United States should have no issues accessing their money here.
 Any money withdrawn from ATMs or banks will be in Cuban pesos.